initios/rodolfo/README.md

 ### [Unreleased]
 ### Added
+- Read command option.
+It prints a pdf metadata
 - --strict option enabled.
 Any missing field will make validation to fail
 - Rescue some unexpected errors
 - New --save-to option to save pdf files to a file instead to stdout